Everyone has been wondering how the new bill aimed to classify Uber drivers as employees will affect the entertainment industry.

 AB 5 creates an assumption for employers to consider all workers as employees unless the employer can prove the worker’s role is a contractor according to the the state’s new labor classification test.

 AB 5 may reclassify some 2,500,000 workers who had previously been misclassified as independent contractors as employees.
 It will also reclassify Uber and Lyft drivers as employees of their respective companies.

 This does not mean that every employer will comply with updating the classification of their workers.
 In every state, misclassification can occur because an employer simply doesn’t understand how labor classification works.
 It can also occur, because an employer doesn’t want to pay employer payroll taxes or provide any employee benefits.
 But whether intentional or not, worker misclassification can result in hefty fines for employers.

-Want to read AB 5 for yourself?
-Be sure to check out the clauses and exceptions to the bill here.
+If you want to read Assembly Bill 5 for yourself, make sure to check out the clauses and exceptions to the bill here.